shakes76/PatternFlow/recognition/super-resolution-ESPCNN-ADNI/README.md

 3060 graphics card.

 ### Inputs
-The image datasets used for training and testing are retrieved from blackboard and downloaded locally [^2].
+The image datasets used for training and testing are automatically retrieved from blackboard and downloaded locally [^2].
 Figures 2 and 3 give examples from these datasets:

 ![Figure 2: Training dataset](./figures/training-images.png)